ellailan/rise-and-decide/README.md

 <img width="1314" height="706" alt="Screenshot 2025-11-26 at 8 16 52 PM" src="https://github.com/user-attachments/assets/61749414-6358-4bd9-8567-996e2a6875a1" />

 ## 🤖 Our Solution
 We built the most over-engineered bed-leaving algorithm in human history.
+Works on mobile and desktop.

 **Rise & Decide** calculates a **morning importance score** using: